Deeman2014/Open_edX_Windows7_Installation/7_Install_edX.rst

 |
-2. Create a directory for edX: md \edx_aspen
+2. Create a directory for edX: md \edx_birch

 |
-3. Make that directory the current directory: cd \edx_aspen
+3. Make that directory the current directory: cd \edx_birch

 |
 4. Download the Vagrant script file, using the cURL programs, by copy and pasting curl line below into the command prompt window, and pressing ENTER.
 (You can use the mouse to copy the following line.
 You will have to use the mouse to also paste it into the command line window.
 You cannot use CTRL C followed by CTRL V.) curl -L https://raw.githubusercontent.com/edx/configuration/master/vagrant/release/fullstack/Vagrantfile > Vagrantfile

-   Note: The Vagrantfile you will download with the previous command will default to installing the kifli version of edX, not the aspen.1 version.
+   Note: The Vagrantfile you will download with the previous command will default to installing the kifli version of edX, not the birch version.

-   To install the aspen.1 version, you have to either:
+   To install the birch release:

    1. Create an *OPEN_RELEASE* environment variable in Windows
-       * Create the Windows environment variable: OPEN_RELEASE="aspen.1"
+       * Create the Windows environment variable: OPEN_RELEASE="named-release/birch"

        To do so:
           1. Click the Start button, right click My Computer and select Properties.